4Securitas/rstconn/README.md

 In practice, we should eavesdrop the victims’ communications to get their IPs, ports and the sequence number.

-You can do it by filtering the TCP packets and find the newest packets that we want to attack.
+We do it by filtering the TCP packets and find the newest packets that we want to attack.

-We can sends a TCP packet with RESET flag and the IPs and ports of source and destination are sniffed from victims.
-What’s more, the sequence number will increase in TCP communication, its value should be equal or lager than the ack value from the lastest packet the sender received and in the window of receiver.
-So we should update it.
-To ensure successful, we can send lots of packets with different sequence number which is larger than the sniffed ack field.

 Setup
 -----